Low-loss Nb on Si superconducting resonators from a dual-use spintronics deposition chamber and with acid-free post-processing: Introduction

 \section{Introduction}

 Superconducting microwave circuits are one of the leading candidate platforms for enabling quantum computing technology~\cite{kjaergaard_superconducting_2020,sivak_real-time_2023,acharya_quantum_2024}, and Nb on Si is a commonly implemented materials set~\cite{mcrae_materials_2020}.
-A main bottleneck for improving device performance and technological prospects is to eliminate defects from the materials and interfaces within the superconducting circuits~\cite{mcrae_materials_2020,de_leon_materials_2021}.
+A promising avenue for improving device performance and technological prospects is to eliminate defects from the materials and interfaces within the superconducting circuits~\cite{mcrae_materials_2020,de_leon_materials_2021}.

 Surface treatments~\cite{woods_determining_2019,oconnell_microwave_2008,earnest_substrate_2018,ganjam_surpassing_2024,crowley_disentangling_2023,read_precision_2022,kopas_characterization_2020,megrant_planar_2012,murthy_tof-sims_2022,lee_discovery_2023} and deposition conditions~\cite{kopas_characterization_2020,drimmer_effect_2024,lee_discovery_2023,oh_exploring_2024} have been demonstrated to have significant effects on superconducting device performance.
 Of particular concern are magnetic impurities, which can rapidly suppress critical temperature~\cite{anderson_theory_1959}, introduce flux noise~\cite{silva_subgap_2005,sendelbach_magnetism_2008,paladino_mathbsf1mathbsfitf_2014,muller_towards_2019}, and induce sub-gap density of states in the superconductor which can result in internal losses~\cite{woolf_effect_1965,balatsky_lifshitz_1997,fominov_subgap_2016}.
 These impurities can be introduced to superconducting quantum devices by the deposition chamber environment if a magnetic material target is present, or if magnetic materials have been previously deposited.
 However, the environmental threshold at which device performance is impacted has not been established.